Optimal treatment assignment rules under capacity constraints

-where $\pi_{n}(\theta|Z^{n})$ is the posterior distribution obtained from a strictly positive, smooth prior density $\pi$ on $\Theta$ after observing data $Z^{n}$. \citet{christensen2023optimal} show the average optimality of such ex-post Bayes rules in discrete choice problems when (i) the model is partially identified, and (ii) decision rules are not fractional.
+where $\pi_{n}(\theta|Z^{n})$ is the posterior density obtained from a strictly positive, continuous prior density $\pi$ on $\Theta$. \citet{christensen2023optimal} show the average optimality of such Bayesian rules in discrete choice problems when (i) the model is partially identified, and (ii) decision rules are not fractional.